caltechlibrary/acacia/README.md

 Requirements

 + [EPrint Tools >= 1.1.0](https://github.com/caltechlibrary/eprinttools/releases)
+    - [doi2eprintxml](https://caltechlibrary.github.io/eprinttools/docs/doi2eprintxml)'s to retrieve the metadata associated with a DOI from CrossRef or DataCite (version 1.1.0 or better)
+    - [ep3apid](https://caltechlibrary.github.io/eprinttools/docs/ep3apid) / to handling importing records and quering the EPrints repository for records and user accounts.
 + Python3
-+ SQLite3
++ MySQL (used by EPrints)
 + IMAP email account (and access credentials)
 + Emails with list of DOI, one per line
 + software in this repository setup to run periodically (e.g. via cron, systemd or launchd)
-+ [EPrint Tools](https://github.com/caltechlibrary/eprinttools)'s `doi2eprintxml` to retrieve the metadata associated with a DOI from CrossRef or DataCite (version 1.1.0 or better) and `ep3apid` to handling importing records.

 See [INSTALL.md](INSTALL.md) for full details.